-Habitat patches were considered occupied if detections occurred in an area (generally < 100 m apart) during two or more surveys (i.e., at least 12 days apart).
-All survey detections were assessed by spatial location, observed behaviors, and dates to determine initial territories and categorize the breeding status for each territory as a possible (PO), probable (PR), or confirmed (CO) breeding territory (Halterman et al. 2016) (table 4).
+Habitat patches were considered occupied if detections occurred in an area (generally < 100 m [328 ft] apart) during two or more surveys (i.e., at least 12 days apart).
+All survey detections were assessed by spatial location, observed behaviors, and dates to determine initial territories and to categorize the breeding status for each territory as a possible (PO), probable (PR), or confirmed (CO) breeding territory (Halterman et al. 2016; USFWS and Reclamation 2019) (table 4).
 Fledglings or juveniles detected that could have come from a territory already counted were not counted as new territories.

-Term Definition Possible breeding territory (PO) Detections within a 300-500 m area during at least two surveys and 12-14 days apart.
-Probable breeding territory (PR) Detections within a 300-500 m area during at least three surveys and 12-14 days apart, or PO territory plus purposeful food carry (single observation, bird does not eat food), stick carry (single observation), multiple incidents of alarm calls in same area, or PO territory plus pair exchanging multiple kowlp or alarm calls (not coos) within 100 m of one another.
+Term Definition Possible breeding territory (PO) Detections within a 300- to 500-m (984- to 1,640-ft) area during at least two surveys and 12-14 days apart.
+Probable breeding territory (PR) Detections within a 300- to 500-m (984- to 1,640-ft) area during at least three surveys and 12-14 days apart, or PO territory plus purposeful food carry (single observation, bird does not eat food), stick carry (single observation), multiple incidents of alarm calls in same area, or PO territory plus pair exchanging multiple kowlp or alarm calls (not coos) within 100 m (328 ft) of one another.
 Confirmed breeding territory (CO) Observation of active nest (or multiple stick carries to nest being built), copulation, fledgling (unable to fly) with adult, or PR plus multiple food carries to same area, or distraction display (dropped wing).